 Sites not to miss include Multnomah Falls.
 Just 30 minutes out of Portland this is a 611-foot-tall roaring, awe-inspiring cascade of icy water, that doesn’t dry up in the summer.
 Horsetail Falls is right there too, about 5 minutes away from Multnomah.

 One important thing to note about taking this route is that there are some pretty large distances to cover, so make sure your car is roadworthy and ready for the strain of long-distance trips.
-The last thing you want is it turning into a lemon!

 Travel California’s Pacific Coast Highway